Before you begin: This user guide details the steps for setting up a Smart Connector using the Google BigQuery delivery type.

 |NOTE: You will need to include the "%START_DATE%" and "%END_DATE%" variables where you would input date values for your query.
 This allows the Smart Connector to dynamically update the date parameter so that we can pull data on a daily basis.|

 13] Click Load Sample.
 The parsed data appears in the Sample file data section.

-14] TapClicks does it best to guess at the field type for each field.
+14] TapClicks does its best to guess the field type for each field.
 In the event that it's wrong, you can change the field type using the Field type dropdown menu.

-15] Check the Is metric? checkbox is that field should be used as a performance metric.
+15] Check the Is metric? checkbox when that field should be used as a performance metric.

 16] Check the Include in charts? checkbox if the performance metric specified above is to be used in the row breakdown chart and part of the Report Generator chart.

 17] For fields that have field type = number, you will be given a choice of which operation to apply to the numbers in that field.
 Choose the applicable operation from the Operation? dropdown menu.
 The operation must be set for all metric-based field types (i.e., number, decimal, percent, currency).